mistralai/platform-docs-public/docs/intro.md

 ## Where to start?

 ### API Access

-Our API is currently in beta to ramp up the load and provide good quality of service.
-Access the [platform](https://console.mistral.ai/) to join the waitlist.
-Once your subscription is active, you can immediately use our `chat` endpoint:
+Our API is currently available through our [platform](https://console.mistral.ai/).
+You need to subscribe and enter your payment details to enable your API keys.
+After a few moments, you will be able to use our `chat` endpoint:

 ```bash
 curl --location "https://api.mistral.ai/v1/chat/completions" \